panzerdp/dmitripavlutin.com/content/posts/154-fill-array/index.md

 Then `Array(length).fill(0)` method fills the array with zeroes.
 Then returns the modified and filled array: `[0, 0, 0]`.

-`Array(length).fill(initialValue)` is a very convinient way to create arrays with desired length and initialized with a primitive value (number, string, boolean).
+`Array(length).fill(initialValue)` is a convenient way to create arrays with the desired length and initialized with a primitive value (number, string, boolean).

 ## 2. Fill an array with objects